ethereum-oasis-op/L2/workitems/tokenlist/l2-token-list-v1.0-psd01.md

 - For EVM compatible public blockchains, identify, document, and devise solution approaches for Layer 2 Blockchain scalability solution specific challenges such as MEV, block (gas) limits, TVL concentration, etc.
 - Identify and document characteristics of Layer 2 Blockchain environments for EVM compatible public blockchains that will be key in addressing mainstream and enterprise adoption.

-The work is an [Ethereum Community Project](https://github.com/ethereum/oasis-open-project), which is managed by [OASIS](https://oasis-open-projects.org/).
+The work is an [EEA Community Project](https://github.com/eea-oasis/managed-open-project), which is managed by [OASIS](https://oasis-open-projects.org/).

 ## 1.1 Overview